Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Results

 The top panel of Fig.\ \ref{f:bher_map} shows the average SMBH total Eddington ratio ($\overline{\eta}$) as a function of $M_{\rm peak}$ and $z$.
-At $z\gtrsim 7$, the average SMBH accretion rate is around the Eddington rate regardless of host mass.
+At $z\gtrsim 7$, all SMBHs have $0.1 < \overline{\eta} < 1$ regardless of host halo mass.
 At lower redshifts, the average Eddington ratio decreases, with stronger trends for higher halo masses.
 In other words, SMBHs are less active in massive haloes and/or at later cosmic times.
 A similar trend can be seen when we follow the growth of different haloes, as shown by the white solid curves.
 In the bottom panel, we see all SMBHs accreting rapidly at high redshifts, with average Eddington ratios of unity at $z\sim10$.
 Below $z=10$, Eddington ratios drop with time for all SMBHs, but the exact patterns differ among halo populations.
-For more massive haloes with $M_{\rm peak} > 10^{12} M_{\odot}$, the average Eddington ratios experience a two-phase decline before the final flattening: an initial, slower decrease, and a later, faster drop.
+For more massive haloes with $M_{\rm peak} > 10^{13} M_{\odot}$, the average Eddington ratios experience a two-phase decline before the final slight rejuvenation: an initial, slower decrease, and a later, faster drop.
 Haloes with $M_{\rm peak} = 10^{12}-10^{13} M_{\odot}$ at $z=0$ do not experience the final flattening phase in Eddington ratio.
 Below $z\sim 4$, more massive haloes experience the final and faster decline in Eddington ratios earlier compared to less massive ones.
 As the bottom panel of Fig.\ \ref{f:mbh_map} shows, this also reflects the same ``AGN downsizing'' phenomenon: SMBH activity starts to decline earlier in more massive haloes/galaxies.

 It should be pointed out that the ``AGN downsizing'' effect exists not only when we look at different halo populations, but also when we look at SMBHs with different masses.
 Fig.\ \ref{f:bher_mbh} shows the average SMBH \emph{total} (i.e., radiative$+$kinetic) Eddington ratio, $\overline{\eta}$, as a function of \mbh{} and $z$.
 Again, we see that at high redshifts, SMBHs of different masses accrete at similar Eddington ratios.
 Below $z\sim 3$, the activity level among more massive black holes starts to decline earlier.
 Consequently, we see that $\overline{\eta}$ decreases towards higher \mbh{}.